Hog-CERN/Hog/docs/02-Maintainer-Manual/01-setup-CI.md

   - __HOG_PUSH_TOKEN__= The push token you generated for your service account (should be masked)
   - __HOG_USE_DOXYGEN__= Should be set to 1 if you want the Hog CI to run doxygen (in progress...)
   - __HOG_XIL_LICENSE__= Should contain the Xilinx license servers, separated by a comma
+  - __HOG_CHECK_YAMLREF__= If this variable is set, Hog CI will check that "ref" in .gitlab-ci.yml actually matches the gitlab-ci file in the Hog submodule

 ### Create an CERN Openstack Virtual Machine
 - Create an instance (I recommend 40GB HD and 16 GB of RAM)